Birthing Options at The Wright Center in Naperville, Illinois

 Other hospitals will stay in one room for the duration of the birth.
 This is typically known as family-centered care, as it is focused on keeping the family together at all times.
 Your designated birthing partner is often able to remain in the room throughout this process as well.

-If you are unsure about what to expect during the birthing process at your hospital, do not be afraid to speak up and Dr. Wright for more information.
+If you are unsure about what to expect during the birthing process at your hospital, do not be afraid to speak up and ask our team for more information.

 Birthing Centers